jerickjoe111/launch-school/RB129/concepts_examples.md

 piece_01 = Piece.new
 score = Score.new
 [board, piece_01, score].each(&:display)
-# that would continuously display each game element, each with their own independent implementations of a method `display`
+# that would continuously display each game element, each with their own independent implementation of a method `display`
 ```
 ## Encapsulation